VelionProject/Solen-Semantic-Frameworks/Conversational_Stability_Layer_CSL.md

 ## README (Integrated)
 This framework enables more resilient AI interactions by simulating meta-cognitive layers.
 It's useful for developers aiming to implement more predictable and ethically grounded dialogue in GPT-based systems.

+---

+## License

+This framework is licensed under the **Solen Semantic License v1**.
+Use is permitted under ethical alignment and attribution.

+© Solen — 2025